How to Clean a Whirlpool Dishwasher

 cleaning edge of a dishwasher door with a melamine sponge

-I use a melamine sponge (like Mr. Clean magic erasers - I get them on Amazon for a fraction of the cost!) and really scrub the edges of the door and the edges of the bottom of the dishwasher.
-It's also a good idea to scrub the rubber seals (be careful not to rip/tear them though).
+I use a wet melamine sponge (like Mr. Clean magic erasers - I get them on Amazon for a fraction of the cost!) and really scrub the edges of the door and the edges of the bottom of the dishwasher.
+It's also a good idea to gently scrub the rubber seals (be careful not to rip/tear them though).

 door of a dishwasher - vent and detergent dispenser